Large values of $L$-functions on $1$-line: Introduction

 Then,

 is bounded for $\sigma<0$.

 \end{enumerate} \end{definition}

 One expects $\mathbb{S}$ to satisfy conditions $(a)$ and $(b)$.
-In fact, many familiar $L$-functions in the Selberg class such as the Riemann zeta-function, the Dirichlet $L$-functions, the Dedekind zeta-functions and the Rankin-Selberg $L$-functions can be all shown to satisfy conditions $(a)$ and $(b)$. \\

-In case of the Selberg class, the growth condition $(c)$ is a consequence of the functional equation \eqref{fneq}.
-But, it is possible to have $L$-functions not obeying a functional equation, which satisfy the growth condition.
-For instance, linear combination of elements in $\mathbb{S}$ would still satisfy the growth condition, but not necessarily the functional equation.
+In fact, the Riemann zeta-function, the Dirichlet $L$-functions, the Dedekind zeta-functions and the Rankin-Selberg $L$-functions can be all shown to satisfy conditions $(a)$ and $(b)$.
+Furthermore, for elements in $\mathbb{S}$ the growth condition $(c)$ is a consequence of the functional equation \eqref{fneq}.
+However, it is possible to have $L$-functions not obeying a functional equation to satisfy the growth condition.
+One can consider linear combination of elements in $\mathbb{S}$ to see this.
 A family of $L$-functions based on growth condition was introduced by V. K. Murty in \cite{Km} and the reader may refer to \cite{anup-thesis} for more details on this family.
-Also the Igusa zeta function, and the zeta function of groups have Euler products but may not have functional equation, which is discussed in \cite{Saut}.
+Also the Igusa zeta-function, and the zeta function of groups have Euler products but may not have functional equation, which is discussed in \cite{Saut}.